 - Inspirations for Creating a Long-Term Agricultural Lease for Agroforestry: A Workbook.

-A unique guide about long-term leases involving agroforestry, including ways to account for the value of perennial crops and trees, produced by Farm Commons.
+Unique guide about long-term leases involving agroforestry, including ways to account for the value of perennial crops and trees.
+Farm Commons and the Savanna Institute.

 - Farmland Tenure and Leasing.